Dame Anita Roddick – Body and Soul

 Role of the NGOs

 Another significant development that gives Roddick great satisfaction is the rise in the profile and power of the NGO.
 “This new phenomenon amazes me – and the media aren’t touching it.
-Alongside the vigilante consumer you’ve got the rise of the NGOs that are gaining in influence all the time.
-When I was a kid there were probably five of them raising money for African villages.
+Alongside the vigilante consumer, you’ve got the rise of the NGOs that are gaining in influence all the time.
+When I was a kid, there were probably five of them raising money for African villages.
 Today you’ve probably got 40 in Europe just raising awareness on environmental issues alone.
-They are setting the moral agenda now and they too are having success.
-One fax to Unilever by Greenpeace stopped it using genetically modified ingredients in its baby food.
+They are setting the moral agenda now, and they, too are having success.
+One fax to Unilever by Greenpeace stopped it from using genetically modified ingredients in its baby food.
 That’s powerful stuff!”

 However, it’s not just about activist power.
-Roddick believes the NGOs have a strong role to play in informing business in their CSR policies.
+Roddick believes that NGOs have a strong role to play in informing businesses of their CSR policies.
 “The very progressive businesses don’t function without their knowledge.
 The likes of Amnesty did so much to inform me when I was running The Body Shop, because human rights, in my case, came before business.
 The depth of its knowledge is invaluable to any responsible business.